top of page

 The Art of Silence

 Art has always had the power to stop us.
 To shift our perspective.
-Today, many artists are responding to digital overload through works that speak more clearly than any headline.
+Today, many artists respond to digital overload with works that cut through the noise in ways headlines rarely can.

 In his photo series titled Removed, Eric Pickersgill portrays people staring into their hands, where mobile phones have been digitally erased.
 The posture remains.
 The gestures are familiar.
 But the smiles are gone.
 The gaze is vacant.